Skip to content

 Koh Kood or Koh Chang (Thailand)

-From Four Rivers, it’s barely an hour to the Thai border, where you’ll cross into Thailand.
+It’s barely an hour to the Thai border, where you’ll cross into Thailand.
 Your destination will either be Koh Chang or Koh Kood.
 Both islands are reached from a jetty near the city of Trat.
 Unlike other Thai islands, Koh Kood, in particular, still feels relatively unexplored and is idyllic.
 Spend four nights here, relaxing on the quiet and untouched white sand beaches.

 Days 28 - 29